-The 2022 Annual Election Report will be updated in the autumn of 2023 when the U.S. Election Assistance Commission's 2022 Election Administration and Voting Survey (EAVS) results are made available.
+The 2022 Annual Election Report was updated in the autumn of 2023 after the U.S. Election Assistance Commission's 2022 Election Administration and Voting Survey (EAVS) results became available.
 As a midterm year, 2022 data is best compared in many cases to 2018.
 Data from 2018 was pulled from the previous voter registration database system and the county-specific systems that were in use until 2019, when Washington moved to a new statewide election management system.
 The 2022 General Election was the first midterm election using the VoteWA election management system.
-Most of the data for this year's analysis comes from the VoteWA election management system, non-partisan non-profit organizations, and federal agencies.
+Data for this year's analysis comes from the VoteWA election management system, non-partisan non-profit organizations, and federal agencies.

 Voter turnout is traditionally at its best in even-numbered years, when candidates for federal office are on the ballot.
 There were two advisory votes and no initiatives or referenda measures on the ballot this year, while 2018's ballot contained four initiative measures and one advisory vote.
 Unusual this year was the inclusion of a state executive office on the ballot to determine who would serve the final two years of the 2021-2025 Secretary of State term.
-The former Secretary of State vacated office in 2021 and Washington State Senator Steve Hobbs was appointed to serve in her place.
+Former Secretary of State Kim Wyman vacated office in 2021 and Washington State Senator Steve Hobbs was appointed to serve in her place.